Transaction Logging Mode – Installing & Configuring

 JDBC Library Import

 The final step in configuring the database for use with Transaction Logging Mode is to import the necessary JDBC driver into the eiPlatform’s working directory.
-For a standard installation, we have provided the proper PostgreSQL JDBC driver (postgresql-42.0.0.jre7.jar) with the Transaction Logging bundle.
-The JDBC driver needs to be placed into the /lib directory of your eiPlatform’s root working directory, similar to how other custom eiPlatform modules are deployed.
+For a standard installation, we have provided the proper PostgreSQL JDBC driver (postgresql-42.0.0.jre7.jar).
+The JDBC driver (should be installed automatically, but double check) needs to be placed into the root /lib directory of your eiPlatform’s root working directory, similar to how other custom eiPlatform modules are deployed.

 Activating Transaction Persistence